-Before playing the I Ching oracle, you should just briefly pause and recall the problem or situation in question as precisely as possible.
+When you set out to consult the I Ching oracle, just pause briefly and recall the problem or situation in question that you are inquiring about as precisely as possible.
 Visualize the whole case as vividly as possible and focus only on that what actually IS – and not on assumptions or possible solutions.
 The answer to every problem usually is already within the overall situation and the I Ching oracle just helps you to discover interconnections that you previously might not have noted.

 (Sometimes it is helpful to do this part in writing.)